Ascot Vale

 Table Chart PROFILE FAQ

-Ascot Vale displays a diverse mix of dwelling types, with ownership patterns similar to the broader region
+Ascot Vale displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 Frequently Asked Questions - Housing